alexvictoor/MarbleTest.Net/README.md

 # MarbleTest.Net

 MarbleTest.Net is a tiny library that allows to write tests for codes based on Rx.Net using marble diagrams in ASCII form.
 This is a C# port of the [marble test features](https://github.com/ReactiveX/rxjs/blob/master/doc/writing-marble-tests.md) of amazing RxJS v5.
+The purpose of the library is to help you write as concise an readable tests when dealing with Rx code.

 ## Quickstart